 The Diabetes Program at Children's Hospital of Wisconsin is one of the largest in the country, serving more than 1,700 children with type 1 (juvenile) and type 2 diabetes and their families.
 Our program was named among the nation's best in the U.S. News & World Report 2014-15 Best Children's Hospitals report.

 Diabetes is one of the most common severe chronic diseases among children.
-In fact, the incidence of overweight and obese children with type 1 diabetes has tripled in the past 20 years.
+In fact, the incidence of children with Type 1 Diabetes has increased in the past 20 years.
 Wisconsin children are affected at double the national rate.
-Our program also was named among the nation's best in U.S. News & World Report's 2014-15 Best Children's Hospitals report.
+The Diabetes Program at Children's Hospital of WI was named among the nation's best in U.S. News & World Report's 2014-15 Best Children's Hospitals report.

 The Diabetes Program staff members provide top-quality, personalized, comprehensive diabetes care through: